 I partnered with a coach friend of mine on a project that we were really excited about.
 We spent weeks putting it together.
 And then we did a webinar to launch/promote it.
 Not a single person bought it.

 Guess what.
 We’re still friends.
-And we are both still crushing it as coaches.
+And we are both great coaches.

 9. Raise Your Rates

 I got this brilliant advice from a past coach.
-It’s simple, but it hit me hard.
+It’s simple, but it hit me square.
 She said…

 “Double your rates today.
-You might lose half your customers, but you’ll be making the same amount of money and working half the hours.”
+You might lose half your clients, but you’ll be making the same amount of money and working half the hours.”

 I’ve found that as I charge more, I attract more of the clients that I’m really excited to work with.